pranavmk98/csv-split/README.md

 # csv-split

-csv-split is a high performance CSV Splitter built in Rust.
-Helpful for quickly splitting CSVs into multiple files from the command line.
+`csv-split` is a high performance CSV Splitter built in Rust.
+Helpful for quickly splitting large CSVs into multiple smaller CSVs from the command line.

 This was built as a weekend project with the following goals in mind: